htcondor/htcondor/docs/admin-manual/cm-configuration.rst

 The *condor_collector* is mainly an in-memory datastore of classads representing all of the daemons and all of the slots in the pool.
 Because it keeps this in memory, all state of the pool's daemons is lost when it restarts.
-To mitigate problems with restarts, each daemon is responsible to periodically send the current value of Its classad to the collector, usually, no less frequently than every five minutes.
+To mitigate problems with restarts, each daemon is responsible to periodically send the current value of its classad to the collector, usually, no less frequently than every five minutes.
 Thus even after a restart, the whole state of the pool will refresh within five minutes.
 Most of the various options to the :tool:`condor_status` command query the *condor_collector*.